michaelperel/opentelemetry-java/examples/otlp/README.md

 Zipkin, Azure Monitor etc. Instead, they can be specified as exporters in a YAML file that configures the Collector.

+# What is missing?
+This demo app shows manual instrumentation.
+It does not use a separate java agent for automatic instrumentation.

 # Instructions
 1. Create an instance of App Insights with a Log Analytics Workspace
 2. Place the App Insights Instrumentation key in `otel-collector-config-demo.yaml`